Sorry, you need to enable JavaScript to visit this website.

 The strategy on entrepreneurship education from 2010 has led to a greater emphasis on introducing innovation and entrepreneurship in higher education.
 Higher education institutions have developed subjects and programmes with an emphasis on entrepreneurship.

-In recent years, there has been an increased focus amongst higher education institutions on the topic of sustainable and impact-driven entrepreneurship, with new and additional courses offered, new strategies launched that combine the topics and an increase in the number of extracurricula activities such as hackathons, boot camps, etc. In October 2020, the Foundation for Entrepreneurship published a mapping of initiatives, courses and strategies within sustainable entrepreneurship across the HEIs in Denmark.
+In recent years, there has been an increased focus amongst higher education institutions on the topic of sustainable and impact-driven entrepreneurship, with new and additional courses offered, new strategies launched that combine the topics, and an increase in the number of extracurricular activities such as hackathons, boot camps, etc. In October 2020, the Foundation for Entrepreneurship published a mapping of initiatives, courses and strategies within sustainable entrepreneurship across the HEIs in Denmark.
 This amounted to more than 200 different initiatives.

 Entrepreneurship in adult education and FGU

 The target groups for adult education and FGU are people who have had or have difficulties in the education system.
 Therefore, the objective of adult education and FGU is to provide the target group with basic skills.
-The focus is not innovation and entrepreneurship but instead basic education.
+The focus is not on innovation and entrepreneurship but instead on basic education.

-Practical experience in entrepreneurship educations
+Practical experience in entrepreneurship education

 Practical experience is an integral part of the entrepreneurship education.
 For instance, the Danish Foundation for Entrepreneurship organises several competitions and training programmes that teachers at all levels can use in their courses, including start-up programmes for almost all higher education institutions (except universities).
 The competitions in particular have a practical focus.